NavigationContentFooter

 • Choose your storage type and capacity.
 Two types of storage are available:

-• Basic Block Storage: With this type, your storage is decoupled from your compute resources.
+• Block Storage Legacy: With this type, your storage is decoupled from your compute resources.
 You can increase your storage space without changing your node type.
 You can define your storage capacity by entering the desired amount in the box.
 The volume can be increased up to 10 TB.

-• Block Storage Low Latency: This storage type works like Basic Block Storage, while providing lower latency and high resiliency through 5k IOPS.
+• Block Storage Low Latency: This storage type works like Block Storage Legacy, while providing lower latency and high resiliency through 5k IOPS.
 You can increase your volume to up to 10 TB.

 • Local SSD Storage: Your storage is fixed and tied to your compute resource.